Mark Canton: Career

 Canton was fired by Sony in 1996, after a series of relative flops including Last Action Hero (a film Canton described as "probably the best action movie of all time") and The Cable Guy, before his final string of movies could become blockbusters.
 Described at the time as both "known for enthusiasm, rapid-fire talk, a sleek Italian wardrobe and a youthful style" and "a braggart who was lucky to have become chairman of a studio in the first place", Canton was in those years "one of the most powerful executives in Hollywood".

 In 1998, Canton became an independent film producer, with Jack Frost starring Michael Keaton as his first major production.
 Backed by the German company Senator Entertainment from August 2000 onwards, he struck a first-look deal with Warner Bros.
-By the end of 2001, the shares of Senator had dropped substantially and Canton had to close down his production company.
+By the end of 2001, the shares of Senator had dropped substantially, and Canton had to close down his production company.

 In 2002, he was the chief executive of Artists Production Group, the movie branch of Artist Management Group.
 After leaving APG in November 2003, he created Atmosphere Entertainment together with Mark Kimsey, an investment manager.
 The aims were to produce films and television programming.
 With this company, he produced blockbusters such as 300, Immortals, and The Spiderwick Chronicles.

+In 2014, Canton co-created the show Power alongside Curtis '50 Cent' Jackson and Courtney Kemp, which earned numerous NAACP Image Awards, including multiple Outstanding Drama Series awards, National Film & Television Awards, People's Choice Awards, and BET Awards.
+This series was the number-one show on premium cable for its six-year run from 2014-2020.

+In 2026, Canton joined forces with Peter Guber at Mandalay Entertainment as a managing partner for a new wave of feature films while continuing to develop television independently.

 In his roles as executive, chairman, and producer, Canton has been involved in over 300 major Hollywood productions.

 Other activities and roles

-As of 2023 Canton is a vice-president on the board of the Ischia Global Film & Music Festival, an international film festival held on the Italian island of Ischia.
+As of 2023, Canton is a vice-president on the board of the Ischia Global Film & Music Festival, an international film festival held on the Italian island of Ischia.